mcmanusandmcmanus/rust_pipeline/README.md

 If the JSON artifacts aren’t present, the dashboard shows its built-in sample story and labels it clearly so viewers know they’re seeing demo data.

+## Phase 1 – 2024-Only Experiment

+Planning the Rust-vs-Python bake-off on the 2024 subset?
+Follow `docs/phase1_2024_experiment.md`.
+Key points:

+- Filter both APD and LAFD to **calendar year 2024** before any heavy lifting; keep the initial cap around **1.5M rows per dataset** until you verify headroom.
+- Treat `py_prep/` + `py_model/` as the control path and `rust_prep/` + `py_model/` as the experimental path; both must emit schema-compatible Parquet + JSON so the modeling layer stays unchanged.
+- Log every prep/model run to `benchmarks/*_history_2024.json` with runtime, resource, cost, and git metadata; those records feed the dashboard and the cost model.
+- Update the dashboard copy + `/api/metrics` payloads to label “2024-only experiment” and surface `pipeline_type`/`year_filter` metadata once both artifact sets exist.

+This 2024 baseline is the regression target before expanding to multi-year or full-volume datasets.

 ## Deploying the dashboard to Render

 The repo includes a multi-stage Dockerfile plus `render.yaml`.
 Render auto-detects and builds the Rust binary, so you can share the hosted URL quickly: